16 Dec OTAs and tourism: visibility and direct bookings

 When we talk about OTAs, we are referring to the very popular online travel agencies that allow users to book stays and more at very affordable prices.

-Before delving into the potential of the combination of OTAs and tourism, however, a distinction should be made between tried and true OTAs and what is known as metasearch engines, another popular tool for comparing prices and booking holidays.
+Before delving into the potential of the combination of OTAs and tourism, however, a distinction should be made between tried and true OTAs.
+But also what is known as metasearch engines, another popular tool for comparing prices and booking holidays.

-While an OTA allows – or rather, obliges – to finalise the booking directly on the agency’s own site (thus earning a percentage for each reservation made), metasearch engines perform a simpler comparative function: in other words, they allow the user to view the various prices found online for one or more recreational facilities, then allowing the user to finalise the booking on other sites (the facility’s official site or, indeed, the OTA that offers the best price).
+An OTA allows – or rather, obliges – to finalise the booking directly on the agency’s own site (thus earning a percentage for each reservation made).
+While metasearch engines perform a simpler comparative function.
+In other words, they allow the user to view the various prices found online for one or more recreational facilities.
+Then the user finalises the booking on other sites (the facility’s official site or, indeed, the OTA that offers the best price).

 Although the difference is less tangible for users, there is actually a very important distinction for tour operators: on average, in fact, the cost of appearing on metasearch engines is far less than that charged by OTAs for each booking.

-If the difference is still a bit fuzzy, here’s a concrete example: while Booking is an online travel agency (i.e., it allows users to book directly through Booking, earning a percentage over the total cost of the booking), Trivago is a metasearch engine, in that it merely searches for and displays prices available on other internet sites.
+If the difference is still a bit fuzzy, here’s a concrete example.
+Booking is an online travel agency (i.e., it allows users to book directly through Booking, earning a percentage over the total cost of the booking).
+Trivago is a metasearch engine, in that it merely searches for and displays prices available on other internet sites.

 What types of OTAs exist?